analystbruh/theguestbookapp/README.md

 ```
 Start the postgres server.

-Install pgadmin4 and use that to create the database to use in the app. pgadmin4 makees this easy.
+Go to pgadmin4 webist and install pgadmin4 on your machine.
+Use that to create the database to use in the app. pgadmin4 makes this easy.

 Build your app.